unoplatform/uno.extensions/doc/Extensions/DependencyInjection/HowTo-DependencyInjectionSetup.md

             DataContext = (Application.Current as App).Host.Services.GetRequiredService<MainViewModel>();
         }
     ```
+> [!TIP]
-> [!Tip] By default the `Host` property is marked as `private`, so you'll need to change it to `public` in order for the above code to work.
+> By default the `Host` property is marked as `private`, so you'll need to change it to `public` in order for the above code to work.
 Alternatively if you use [Navigation](../../Navigation/NavigationOverview.md), view model classes are automatically connected with the corresponding page, avoiding having to access the `IServiceProvider` directly.